The Michelangelo: Hotel Taft

 In 1931, Manger Hotels sold the hotel to Bing & Bing, which renamed it the Hotel Taft, after President William Howard Taft.
 One of the hotel's most famous features was the Taft Grill.
 The George Hall Orchestra (sometimes called the George Hall Taft Hotel Orchestra) performed from the hotel on Monday through Saturday at noon on CBS Radio, starring Dolly Dawn.
 The band's signature song was "Love Letters in the Sand".
 Other big band performances were by Artie Shaw, Xavier Cugat, Tommy and Jimmy Dorsey, Glenn Miller, and Tony Pastor.
 Vincent Lopez performed in residency for 20 years and broadcast a radio show from the hotel, with Gloria Parker, Shake the Maracas.
 Lopez later broadcast a TV show from the Taft on the DuMont Television Network, Dinner Date, from January to July 1950.

-On May 26, 1933, Jimmie Rodgers (the Father of Country Music) died here at the age of 35 from a long battle with tuberculosis.
-This occurred just two days after completing what was his final recording session for Victor Records.

-In 1955, actor Philip Loeb died from an overdose of sleeping pills at the hotel after being caught up in the Hollywood blacklist scandal.

 In 1957, J.I.
 Lubin & Associates sold the hotel to Lawrence A. Wien.
 In 1958, Wien re-sold the hotel to Zeckendorf Hotels Corporation.
 In 1961, Zeckendorf re-sold the hotel to the Breitbart Corporation.

-A scene from the 1967 film How to Succeed in Business Without Really Trying, in which Finch follows a rival executive to a football pep party, was shot at the hotel.

 The 1960 demolition of the Roxy Theatre, the 1968 demolition of Madison Square Garden, the increasing presence of unsavory businesses in the area, and the desire for newer, more elegant hotels contributed to the gradual decay of the Taft Hotel.
 In 1974, Urban Renewal Housing and Development Corporation, headed by Gilbert M. Federbush, acquired the hotel from Lawrence A. Wien.
 At the time, the hotel was struggling with a 51% occupancy rate and losing $80,000 a month.
 A year later, the hotel fell into receivership and was foreclosed on by its lender, the Penn Mutual Life Insurance Company.